 Hosted VoIP (Cloud Based Phone Communication) phone services are currently replacing many older more antiquated business PBX phone systems.
-The reasons vary somewhat, however in 2022 business owners regularly stated that living with a phone system that lacks the capabilities and flexibility to quickly setup and support remote employees and integrate with crucial applications, now in 2023 these concerns remain their primary motive.
+Reasons vary, however, business owners regularly state that living with a phone system that lacks the capabilities and flexibility to quickly setup and support remote employees and integrate with crucial applications has hampered how they want to do business.

 In the past PBX hardware typically had long depreciation cycles because the phones and software did not change.
 After VoIP, phones, features and applications started evolving rapidly, reducing life expectancy.